stevahnes/SpringAiHandsOn/README.md

 General guideline

-This lab guide relies on the examples seen in the slides.
+This lab guide relies on the examples seen in the [slides] (https://docs.google.com/presentation/d/1c7qB-nLaqTAZbm62Sd5AhUxfQfNpKlFsF-q-EKJJZHg/edit?usp=sharing).
 In order to have all the information you need, you should have the lab instructions and the slides side by side, so you can refer to the examples seen in the slides at any time.